-Display on LCD Explanation This display indicates the sampler is ready to program and displays SAMPLER READY the current time.
-Press <FLOW> to begin programming.
-10:04 To set the number of contacts to be accumulated in FLOW Mode -PUSH START/OPTIONS Pulse Accumulation, press < DELAY START> and then the <START> button.
-The user is now prompted to set the number of contact closures the DELAY IN PULSES? sampler will accumulate before taking a sample (2 - 9,999).
+SAMPLER READY 10:04 This display indicates the sampler is ready to program and displays the current time.
+Press <flow> to begin programming.</flow> PUSH START/OPTIONS To set the number of contacts to be accumulated in FLOW Mode - Pulse Accumulation, press <delay start=""> and then the <start> button.</start></delay> DELAY IN PULSES?
+The user is now prompted to set the number of contact closures the sampler will accumulate before taking a sample (2 - 9,999).
 Until it is changed or ends its cycle, it will always accumulate the same number of pulses before taking a sample.
-Unless add-on options to the program are desired, press <START>.
-PUSH START/OPTIONS This display shows the number of contact closures remaining before a FLOW MODE sample will be taken.
+PUSH START/OPTIONS Unless add-on options to the program are desired, press <start>.</start> a sample will be taken.
 As contact closures are received the sampler counts down until it reaches 0.
 It will then take a sample and reset to accumulate the entered number of contact closures again.